puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 ### Unless

 The `unless` statement works like a reversed `if` statement.
-An `unless` statements takes a condition and a block of Puppet code.
+An `unless` statement takes a condition and a block of Puppet code.
 It will only execute the block **if** the condition is **false**.
 If the condition is true, Puppet will do nothing and move on.
 Note that there is no equivalent of `elsif` or `else` clauses for `unless` statements.